jezzsantos/saastack/docs/how-to-guides/120-aggregates.md

 * A simple value object is passed in,
 * There are no rules applied to either who is performing this operation or what state the aggregate is in,
-* We raise a single event, and forward the same data to it.
+* We raise a single event and forward the same data to it.

-In many cases, things are a little more complex than this, in many dimensions.
+In many cases, things are a little more complex than this in many dimensions.

 For example, `AssignRoles()` in the `OrganizationsRoot`: